Skip to main content

 • emergency contraception – tell your doctor or pharmacist that you take phenytoin if you need emergency contraception.
 You may need an increased dose or to use the copper coil

-If you are sick (vomit) while taking phenytoin, your contraceptive pills may not protect you from pregnancy.
+If phenytoin is not working for you and you're being sick, your contraceptive pills may not protect you from pregnancy.
 Check the pill packet to find out what to do.

 Can I drive or ride a bike?